.

 • Hike along prescribed transects through the forest to document bird species through sightings and audio recordings

-• Set mist nets, take measurements, and place acoustic recorders in support of bat monitoring efforts
+• Set mist nets, take measurements and place acoustic recorders in support of bat monitoring efforts

 • Record temperature and relative humidity at monitoring stations

-• While hiking transects, record signs of human disturbance (e.g., logging, parrot nest destruction)
+• While hiking transects, record signs of human disturbance (e.g., logging, parrot nest destruction) and invasive species

 • Input data into datasets